top of page

 Hiking The West Fork Oak Creek Trailhead (One of Sedona's Best Hikes)

 No trip to Sedona (or Flagstaff for that matter) is complete without a stop at the beautiful West Fork Oak Creek Trailhead in Sedona.
-The trailhead is easily accessible from the main road 89A that connects Sedona to Flagstaff, Arizona.

 One of the most amazing rocks I've ever encountered in my life